aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/securing-and-signing/set-privileges/_index.md

 ## Decrypt PDF File using Owner Password

-In order to decrypt the PDF file, you first need to create a [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document) object and open the PDF using the owner’s password.
+In order to decrypt the PDF file, you first need to create a [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document) object and open the PDF using the owner's password.
 After that, you need to call [Decrypt](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document#a9c26014465f4368edc6fc62b7ef3d76a) method.

 ```cpp
 void SecuringAndSigning::DecryptPDFFile() {